KeweiQ/CSC420-Face-Recognition-and-Emotion-Analysis/video_demo.md

 ### Facial Extraction Algorithm Comparison
 How much benefit are we receiving by using Fisherfaces instead of Eigenfaces?
 - Run the experiment respectively with Fisherfaces and Eigenfaces in the feature extraction step
-- Compare the accuracy, precision, recall, etc. to see the benefits in performance obtained by using Fisherface
+- Compare the accuracy, precision, recall, etc. to see the benefits in performance obtained by using Fisherfaces